Hemp industry expected to blossom under new Farm Bill

 Cannabidiol has been touted as an elixir that can do everything from cure cancer to tame menstrual cramps, but so far the U.S. Food and Drug administration has only approved a specific formulation of CBD to treat seizures associated with rare forms of epilepsy.

-The bill "puts forth a whole-plant definition of hemp including extracts," said Stansbury of the Hemp Industries Association.
+The bill "puts forth a whole-plant definition of hemp including extracts," said Stansbury, with Vote Hemp.
 "We’re not just talking stalk or flower.
 Any product derived from hemp is a legal consumer product."

 But for now at least the FDA could stand in the way.

-Note: CORRECTION (Dec.
-17, 2018, 5 p.m ET): An earlier version of this article misstated the organization Lauren Stansbury works for.
-She is the communications director for Vote Hemp, not the Hemp Industries Association.